anil-maurya/shortnotes/js/modules.md

-Veriiety of ways to orgganize code into modules.
+Ways to organize code into modules.

 - AMD (Asynchronous module definition)
 - UMD -  one more module system, suggested as a universal one, compatible with AMD and CommonJS.